-Gasfitting work is defined in the Gas Standards (Gasfitting and Consumer Gas Installations) Regulations 1999 and refers to any operation, work, or process in connection with the installation, removal, demolition, replacement, alteration, maintenance or repair of a gas installation (the installation or conversion of an engine is included).
+Gasfitting work is defined in the Gas Standards (Gasfitting and Consumer Gas Installations) Regulations 1999 and refers to any operation, work, or process in connection with the installation, removal, demolition, replacement, alteration, maintenance or repair of a gas installation (the installation or conversion of a gas fuelled engine is included).

 What types of gasfitting licences are issued?

-- Class G - Covers all gasfitting work except gasfitting work classified as of Class I, E, or P. [Includes general gasfitting - Natural Gas, LP Gas or mixed gases.
+- Class G - Covers all gasfitting work except gasfitting work classified as of Class I, E, or P. [Includes general gasfitting - natural gas, LP gas.
 Also includes installation and servicing of Domestic, Commercial, Caravan and Marine craft installations]

 - Class I - Covers gasfitting work on a consumer's gas installation associated with a Type B appliance [Industrial - including all Type B appliances - installation, commissioning and servicing]; or on piping that has an operating pressure of more than 200 kPa, not being gasfitting work referred to in paragraph (a) or classified as Class E or P.

 - Class E - Covers gasfitting work associated with a mobile engine.

 - Class P - Covers gasfitting work on a gas installation associated with the storage and dispensing of gas for the refuelling of a motor vehicle as defined in section 5 of the Road Traffic Act 1974.

 Classes may be restricted eg Installation only, Commissioning Type B appliances up to 1,000 MJ/h.

 In Western Australia, there are over 6,000 licensed gas fitters.
 Suitably qualified gas fitters hold a permit, certificate of competence or, in some cases, a gasfitting authorisation.

 Permits and certificates can be restricted to installing and/or servicing of natural and/or liquefied petroleum gas.